Aslan Karatsev: 2021: Australian Open semifinalist, Olympic silver medal, top 15

-2022: Sydney title, match fixing allegations
+2022: Sydney title, Loss of form, match fixing allegations

 Karatsev started his 2022 season at the Sydney Classic.
 As the top seed, he beat fifth seed and world No. 27, Lorenzo Sonego, in the quarterfinals.
 He then defeated third seed and world No. 26, Dan Evans, in the semifinals in a tight three-set match, to reach his fourth ATP singles final.
 He won his third ATP singles title by defeating Andy Murray in the final.
 Seeded 18th and last year semifinalist at the Australian Open, he lost in the third round to Adrian Mannarino in four sets.

 After the Australian Open, Karatsev competed at the Maharashtra Open in Pune, India.
 As the top seed, he was eliminated from the tournament in the second round by qualifier Elias Ymer.
 Seeded seventh at the Rotterdam Open, he was beaten in the first round by Dutch wildcard Tallon Griekspoor, despite having two match points during the match.
 Seeded fourth at the Open 13, he reached the quarterfinals where he lost to ninth seed Benjamin Bonzi.
 Seeded seventh and the defending champion at the Dubai Championships, he was defeated in the first round by Mackenzie McDonald.

-Karatsev, his coach Yahor Yatsyk and fellow tennis player Nikoloz Basilashvili were involved in allegations of match fixing.
+According to German TV ZDF, Karatsev, his coach Yahor Yatsyk and fellow tennis player Nikoloz Basilashvili were under investigation for possible involvement in match fixing.
 Karatsev made a statement saying he was 'unaware' of the allegations.